Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-While HP's payout ratio might seem low, this can signify that HP is investing more in its future growth.
+While HP's payout ratio might seem fairly standard, it's worth remembering that HP may be investing much of the rest of its net profits in future growth.

 HP's shares were split on a 2202:1000 basis on 2 November 2015.
 So if you had owned 1000 shares the day before before the split, the next day you'd have owned 2202 shares.
 This wouldn't directly have changed the overall worth of your HP shares – just the quantity.
 However, indirectly, the new 54.6% lower share price could have impacted the market appetite for HP shares which in turn could have impacted HP's share price.

 Over the last 12 months, HP's shares have ranged in value from as little as $23.6429 up to $39.4473.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (NYSE average) beta is 1, while HP's is 1.0155.
 This would suggest that HP's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).